 - initiate, perpetuate, or in any way participate in any pyramid or other illegal scheme;

 - 10. participate in the collection of voluminous amounts of e-mail addresses, screen names, or other identifiers of others (without their prior consent), a practice sometimes known as spidering or harvesting, or participate in the use of software (including “spyware”) designed to facilitate this activity;

 - falsify, alter, or remove message headers;

-- falsify references to CTC or its network, by name or other identifier, in messages;
+- falsify references to CTG or its network, by name or other identifier, in messages;

 - impersonate any person or entity, engage in sender address falsification, forge anyone else’s digital or manual signature, or perform any other similar fraudulent activity (for example, “phishing”);